Skip to main content

 No PagerDuty Integration Key defined for this entity.

 More complex conditions can by created through the use of boolean expressions.
-A rule may optionally have either an all or an any expression at its root, containing an array of conditions.
+A rule may optionally have either an all, any, or 'not' expression at its root, containing an array of conditions.
 The all operator specifies that all conditions contained within must be truthy for the check to pass.
-The any operator only requires one condition to be truthy for the check to pass.
+The any operator only requires one condition to be truthy for the check to pass, while the not operator negates the result of the condition it contains.

 Example of a complex condition: